segment-boneyard/s3-dynamo-lambda/Readme.md

 ## Getting Started

 First you'll want to download and install [terraform][].
-We'll use it to automatically provision and setup our infrastructure using the files in the [./terraform][] directory.
+We'll use it to automatically provision and setup our infrastructure using the files in this repo's [./terraform][] directory.

-If you haven't already, you'll want to create an AWS account and download your API Keys for making requests.
-You'll typically want to add them to your `.bashrc` or use a tool like [`direnv`][direnv] to add them to your environment variables.

-You won't have to create **any** AWS infrastructure ahead of time.
+If you haven't already, you'll want to create an AWS Account.
+For the rest of this setup process won't have to create **any** AWS infrastructure manually.
 Our terraform scripts will take care of all of it for you.

 [terraform]: https://terraform.io/downloads.html
 [./terraform]: https://github.com/segmentio/s3-dynamo-lambda/tree/master/terraform